tino/pyFirmata/README.rst

 Realtime oscillsocope with realtime filtering
 ---------------------------------------------

-The animation function of matplotlib is used to create scrolling animated plotwindow displaying the data.
+The `animation` function of `matplotlib` is used to create scrolling animated plotwindow displaying the data.
 This is implemented as a class so that it's easy to add more plot windows for other channels.
-If you want to plot more channels in the same window then just use the read() function within the handler to read the other pins.
+If you want to plot more channels in the same window then just use the `read()` function within the handler to read the other pins.

+The data is filtered with a 2nd order lowpass filter.
+This is achieved by the `scipy` filter functions `lfilter` and `butter`.
+Note the cumbersome use of these filters to establish a realtime filter.
+Their internal states are not kept from time step to time step so they need to be fed back into the filter every timestep.

 Digital port reader
 -------------------